 The story questions how much autonomy remains for the individual in a world increasingly steered by algorithms.
 Is the protagonist still free—or part of a grand, possibly machine-driven design?

-Even worse than the idea of an AI gaining consciousness –
+Just thinking that is terrifying.
+Even worse than the idea of an AI gaining consciousness – and realizing it no longer needs us.

 Conspiracy, Truth, and Perception: